 Hypervolemic hyponatremia: total body water and sodium both increase, but total body water increases to a greater extent.
 The extracellular fluid volume is markedly increased, causing edema.

 Hypertonic (redistributive) hyponatremia: increased osmotic pressure in the extracellular compartment causes water to shift from the intracellular to the extracellular compartment diluting extracellular sodium.
 However, total body sodium and water are unchanged.
 This is commonly seen with hyperglycemia and mannitol administration.
-A simple formula to correct sodium level in the presence of hyperglycemia: serum sodium is decreased by 2.4 mEq/dL for every 100 mg/dL elevation of serum glucose over 100 mg/dL.
+This simple formula can be used to correct sodium level in the presence of hyperglycemia: serum sodium is decreased by 2.4 mEq/dL for every 100 mg/dL elevation of serum glucose over 100 mg/dL.

 Pseudohyponatremia: excessive lipids or proteins dilute the aqueous phase of the extracellular compartment and the measured sodium levels are low.
 However, this decrease is an artifact and should be excluded before proceeding with further investigations.
 Total body sodium and water are unchanged, and there has not been a shift of fluid between compartments.
 The use of ion-specific electrodes has helped reduce the incidence of this artifact.